Ardeshir-Shon/WebServer/README.md

 This is a simple web server created to serve html files using some reflection technuiqes in Java.

-Put code base(website root) on the home_directory for serving by this web seever on localhost port .
+Put code base(website root) on the home_directory for serving by this web seever on localhost port 8086 (for config this port and IP, change WebServer.java file).

 TODO:
   - Add configuration file structure for more flexibility in configuration.(I mean something like nginx.conf)